 The faculty endorses two student bodies that were established to plan and organise activities for students.
 These societies provide a great opportunity for students to exhibit their generic skills, which the faculty considers as one way to produce all-rounded individuals.

-The Civil Students Association or commonly known as Persatuan Pelajar Awam (PPA) is the main student body that represents all students at the faculty.
+The Civil Engineering Club or commonly known as Kelab Kejuruteraan Awam (KKA) is the main student body that represents all students at the faculty.
 The primary purpose of setting up this association is to encourage students' involvement in managing and participating in student development activities.
 PPA also acts as the medium for discussions between students and the faculty management team.
 Currently, the association is headed and managed by senior students, under the guidance of the faculty's Student and Alumni Affairs (HEPA) unit.
-This association is officially registered with the university and all FKAAS students become members once they enroll in FKAAS.
+This association is officially registered with the university and all FKAAB students become members once they enroll in FKAAB.